 Sarah is a District Organiser in Dumfriesshire.
 She and her husband open their garden at Dalswinton House.

 Peter Yellowlees (Honorary Treasurer)

-Peter was a partner in an independent firm of CA’s advising a wide range of individuals, businesses and charities in accounting, tax and audit matters.
+Peter was a partner in an independent firm of Chartered Accountants advising a wide range of individuals, businesses and charities in accounting, tax and audit matters.
 Having visited many of the amazing gardens opened on behalf of the charity over the past 40 years, he was delighted to become Honorary Treasurer of Scotland’s Gardens Scheme (SGS) in 2011.
 Peter oversees the financial running of the charity as well as our OSCR reporting.

-Charlotte was brought up visiting gardens in the North of Scotland as their Mother was a District Organiser for Scotland’s Gardens Scheme for many years.
+Charlotte was brought up visiting gardens in the North of Scotland as her Mother was a District Organiser for Scotland’s Gardens Scheme for many years.
 Charlotte followed in her footsteps becoming an Area Organiser in Stirlingshire and went on to become Chairman of SGS for five years from 2002.
 Gardening is her favourite pastime and best form of relaxation.
 Char provides the Board with a historical perspective of our charity.

 David and his partner, Adrian, open their gardens at Helensbank (Kincardine) and at West End Cottage (Newburgh) under the SGS.
 David has also been SGS Treasurer for Fife since 2016 and Co-District Organiser since 2019.
 David’s professional background is in fraud and risk management, in both the private and public sectors.
 He is also a Trustee on the Board of Perennial - the UK’s Gardeners’ Benevolent Fund and is on the garden committee of York Gate Garden near Leeds.
 When not gardening, or visiting gardens, David's passions include music - he is the Director of Bel Canto and also composes choral music.